 Less is more

 Shorter emails that are on point tend to have higher chances of being read and comprehended.
 In this case, less is surely more.
-In sales outsourcing, business development representatives often experiment with length of their emails and track their effectiveness in their CRM.
+In sales outsourcing, business development representatives often experiment with the length of their emails and track their effectiveness in their CRM.

 Don’t waste your prospects’ time: research shows that sales emails between 50 and 125 words received the highest response rates anyways.